About Nordic Sustainable Construction

 Our organisation

-The programme is organised into five work packages, who each works with a specific area of sustainable construction.
-The work packages are run by our programme partners:
+The programme is organised into three work packages, who each works with a specific area of sustainable construction and a secretariat supporting the implementation and communication of the results.
+The work packages and secretariat are run by our programme partners:

-5. Danish Authority of Social Services and Housing.
+• Danish Authority of Social Services and Housing (Social- og Boligstyrelsen)

-Furthermore, to ensure the continued Nordic collaboration on harmonising building regulations and a joint Nordic construction sector, the Nordic Ministers’ for Construction and Housing has mandated a steering group for harmonisation of regulation, which also follows our programme.
-Read more about the steering group here.
+Furthermore, to ensure the continued Nordic collaboration on harmonising building regulations and a joint Nordic construction sector, the Nordic Ministers’ for Construction and Housing has mandated a The Nordic Harmonisation Steering Group For Construction Regulation, which also follows our programme.
+The group consists of high level representatives from all the Nordic countries and regions authorities and/or Ministries.

 We always value input, questions and potentials for collaboration.
 So, please do not hesitate to contact the Secretariat at nordicsustainableconstruction@sbst.dk.